Encouraging Intra-Class Diversity Through a Reverse Contrastive Loss for Better Single-Source Domain Generalization: Related Works

 Most settings in DG assume to have data coming from several different source domains, which are identified.
 By learning domain invariant features, through a great diversity of practical approaches, the model is supposedly able to generalize to a new domain.
 Most recent works use adversarial strategies: in the work of Tzeng \etal \cite{tzeng2017adversarial} the features extracted by a feature extractor are fed to a discriminator tasked to find the original domain of the image.
 The discriminator is trained to minimize the domain classification error, while the feature extractor is trained to maximize it, hence making the features indistinguishable between domains.
 This family of works were initially developed in the context of domain adaptation (DA) but can be adapted in the multi-source domain generalization setting by employing all the domains at disposal during training, \eg, \cite{carlucci2019hallucinating} and \cite{li2018domain}.
 The work of Krueger \etal \cite{krueger2020out} is enforcing invariance at loss level by minimizing the variance of the loss over all training domains alongside with the usual average of the loss per batch.
 Self-supervised strategies have also emerged to solve the problem of multi-source domain generalization.
 Carlucci \etal \cite{carlucci2019domain} used a self-supervised strategy based on solving jigsaw puzzles: the images are divided into tiles, which are shuffled before being given to the classifier.
 The classifier has two goals: classify the samples and find the shuffling permutation.
 By having a supplementary objective, not related in any way to the classification, the network will learn other patterns than those strictly sufficient to the classification task and hence generalize better to a new distribution.
 So far, it is unclear why features learned with self-supervised tasks are more robust to domain shifts. \\

 In 2019, Gulrajani and Lopez-Par \cite{gulrajani2021in} analysed a lot of DG algorithms and benchmarks "in search of lost domain generalization".
 They detailed ways to carefully and realistically evaluate multi-source DG methods, by using larger models, stronger data augmentation, correct model and hyper-parameters selection (without any use of the target domain), and doing all on more datasets.
 Their conclusion was that no methods were significantly above the basic expected risk minimization procedure (ERM), where data from all domains is merged into one single dataset with the network trained on it.
 Their findings are corroborated by Cha \etal \cite{cha2021domain} who look into the latent spaces from differently trained networks, one with DANN \cite{ganin2015unsupervised} and another with the basic ERM.
 They have shown that ERM naturally tends to yield domain invariant features.
-These findings lead us to study DG settings of increasing difficulties where different factors for DG are disentangled, and to subdivide the complicated out-of-distribution generalization problem.